 Software development is quite a volatile job that requires constant efforts from the entire team in order to succeed.
 There is tremendous competition in the industry and all development teams are working rigorously to outperform their competitors.
-In such a dynamic and competitive environment, how do you accurately measure and improve the productivity of your development team?
+In such a dynamic and competitive environment, how do you accurately measure and improve the software productivity?
 We spoke to experts from the industry and have compiled a list of key metrics to measure developer productivity.
 Before we discuss the metrics, let’s first understand the term productivity in the context of software development.

 Defining developer productivity